 About Arizona Theatre Company

-Theatre Company’s (ATC) performances bring people together to
+Arizona Theatre Company’s (ATC)

-walls.
-Founded in 1966 and celebrating its 55th season, ATC is led by
+celebrating its 56th season, ATC is led by Kasser Family Artistic Director Matt

 -cCg-*